A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Introduction

-This survey makes three contributions. (i) We introduce the first systematic taxonomy of time series reasoning, structured along two complementary axes: reasoning topologies (execution structures) and primary objectives (task intents), and further enriched with lightweight attribute tags that capture control-flow operators, actors (tools and agent loops), modality and knowledge access, and LLM alignment regimes. (ii) We provide an integrated review that not only analyzes patterns across reasoning topologies and objectives in research papers, but also categorizes complementary contributions such as datasets, benchmarks, surveys, tutorials, position and vision papers—highlighting how these works support and shape the development of time series reasoning. (iii) We highlight open problems in evaluation and benchmarking, multimodal fusion and alignment, retrieval and knowledge grounding, long-context reasoning, memory and efficiency, agentic control and tool use, as well as causal inference and decision support—laying out a research agenda for the next stage of time series reasoning.
+This survey makes three contributions. (i) We introduce the first systematic taxonomy of time series reasoning, structured along two complementary axes: reasoning topologies (execution structures) and primary objectives (task intents), and further enriched with lightweight attribute tags that capture control-flow operators, actors (tools and agent loops), modality and knowledge access, and LLM adaptation regimes. (ii) We provide an integrated review that not only analyzes patterns across reasoning topologies and objectives in research papers, but also categorizes complementary contributions such as datasets, benchmarks, surveys, tutorials, position and vision papers—highlighting how these works support and shape the development of time series reasoning. (iii) We highlight open problems in evaluation and benchmarking, multimodal fusion and cross-modal alignment, retrieval and knowledge grounding, long-context reasoning, memory and efficiency, agentic control and tool use, as well as causal inference and decision support—laying out a research agenda for the next stage of time series reasoning.

 The rest of the paper is organized as follows.
 Section~\ref{sec:background_and_taxonomy} formalizes the notion of time series reasoning and introduces our taxonomy, decision sketches, and a systematic labeling pipeline that annotates each paper with reasoning topology, primary objectives, and attribute tags.
-Sections~\ref{sec:direct_reasoning}–\ref{sec:branch_structured_reasoning} analyze the three reasoning topologies in depth, while Section~\ref{sec:other_papers} surveys datasets, benchmarks, evaluation protocols, and auxiliary resources.
+Sections~\ref{sec:direct_reasoning}–\ref{sec:branch_structured_reasoning} analyze the three reasoning topologies in depth, while Section~\ref{sec:other_papers} surveys datasets, benchmarks, evaluation protocols, and auxiliary resources, including recent controversies and counter-evidence (\S\ref{sec:other_papers_controversies}) that highlight limitations and ongoing debates.
 Finally, Section~\ref{sec:open_problems_and_outlook} outlines open problems and future directions.
 Together, these sections establish a unified taxonomy, a reproducible labeling of over one hundred papers, and a synthesis of methodological trends and challenges, aiming to serve both researchers developing novel reasoning systems for time series and practitioners seeking a structured guide to the current landscape and its open questions.